h4ck3rm1k3/db-docs/index.md

 err = res.One(&birthday)
 ```

-## More on result sets
+## Narrowing result sets

 Once you have a basic understanding of result sets, you can start using
-conditions and limits to reduce the amount of rows.
+conditions and limits to reduce the amount of rows returned in a query.

-The `db.Cond{}` type, can be used to provide conditions, use it as an argument
-for `db.Collection.Find()`.
+Use the `db.Cond{}` type to define conditions for `db.Collection.Find()`.

 ```go
 res = col.Find(db.Cond{"user_id": 1})
 ```

-If you want to use more than one condition, just provide more keys to the
+If you want to add multiple conditions just provide more keys to the
 `db.Cond{}` map:

 ```go